Kubeseal VSCode Extension

 - All plain text values in the

-data field will be base64 encoded
+data field will be encoded; already-encoded values are skipped automatically

 Example: